Light on Water opens on August 29th at The Scottish Gallery

 Slow Praxis 2023 (co-curator)

-The Sea from Here (II) TBC (curator)
+The Sea from Here (II) TBA (curator)

 On May 1st, Points of Return opened in The Umbrella Arts Center, Massachusetts (USA).
 I designed this exhibition with artist and long-term collaborator Gonzaga Gómez-Cortázar Romero, as part of our ongoing curatorial project A La Luz.
 Through dynamic display and crossing several artistic disciplines, this 27-artist show provides commentary, reflection, and creative restorative strategies in the face of the climate emergency.